C3BI-pasteur-fr/ReGaTE/doc/installation.rst

 ReGaTE has three dependencies
  - Python modules *PyYAML* (>=3.11)
  - Python modules *rdflib* (>=4.2.0)
- - And for the moment a particular version of bioblend (https://github.com/fmareuil/bioblend.git)
+ - And for the moment a specific version of bioblend (https://github.com/fmareuil/bioblend.git)

-This dependencies will be installed during the installation procedure.
+These dependencies will be automatically installed during the installation procedure.

  **Python version 2.7** is required to run ReGaTE and ReMaG: https://docs.python.org/2.7/index.html

 Installation procedure
 ======================
-It is preferable to use virtualenv to avoid any conflict including bioblend conflict version.
+It is better to use virtualenv to avoid any conflict (including bioblend version conflict).

 First install virtualenv::